trueMiskin/unstable-unicorns/thesis/2-game-description.md

 ![The whole chain effect with individual chain links.
 Source: the official game rules.](img/chain-link.png){width=174px height=300px}

 This approach to how the effects are resolved can be a little bit confusing because even people typically think in sequential order.
 Additionally, these have some consequences.
-For instance, when two effects can be activated at beginning of the turn, then you must decide which effects will be activated and resolve them simultaneously.
-You can not activate the first effect, see the result and then decide if you activate the second effect.
+For instance, when two effects can be activated at the beginning of the turn, then the player must decide which effects will be activated and resolve them simultaneously.
+The player cannot activate the first effect, see the result, and then decides to activate the second effect.

 ## Impossible actions

 Effects can be mandatory or optional.
 Mandatory effects must be resolved.
 All **magic** cards have mandatory effects. **Unicorn** cards can have mandatory or optional effects.
 Optional effects use the "may" in the effect description.

-In general, players should not play cards with mandatory effects that can not be resolved during unloading the card/when a player says he wants to play a given card.
-For instance, you play a card with the effect discard a card but you have no other cards in your hand.
-But it is fine if you have only a "Neigh" card in your hand and you play this card during the reaction phase.
-In this case, you do not discard any card (your hand is empty) and you do not violate the rules.
+In general, players should not play cards with mandatory effects that cannot be resolved during unloading the card or when a player says he wants to play a given card.
+For instance, the player plays a card with the effect discard a card, but the player has no other cards in his hand.
+But it is fine if the player has only a "Neigh" card in his hand and the player plays this card during the reaction phase.
+In this case, the player does not discard any card (his hand is empty) and does not violate the rules.

-Sometimes another player plays effect or some card in your stable says that you must do some impossible action.
+Sometimes another player plays an effect, or some card in the player stable says that some player must do some impossible action.
 In this case, this effect is ignored.
 There are some examples of this situation:

-- **Discard** a card from your hand when you have not any card in your hand.
+- **Discard** a card from the player's hand when the player has no card in his hand.
-- **Sacrifice** a card from your stable when you have not any card in your stable or you have a card in your stable but it can not be sacrificed.
+- **Sacrifice** a card from the player's stable when the player has no card in his stable or the player has a card in his stable, but cannot be sacrificed.